 1. Full text is often linked directly from an article record in a database.
-Click on the "Find it @ McGill" button to determine whether McGill Library provides online access to the article.
+Click on the "Find Full Text" button to determine whether McGill Library provides online access to the article.

-2. If no "Find it @ McGill" button is present in a database or if the full text is not available online, record the complete citation information (see below) and search the journal title in the Library catalogue.
+2. If no "Find Full Text" button is present in a database or if the full text is not available online, record the complete citation information and search the journal title in the Library catalogue.
 Select the journal title if it appears, then click on "Holdings" to make sure McGill owns the volume and issue in which the article appears.

-Recent print issues of music periodicals are located on the 5th floor of the Music Library.
-Many titles are displayed in alphabetical order by journal title at the front of the periodical section.
-Other titles are filed by call number with the earlier bound issues.
+Print music journals are located on the 5th floor of the Music Library, arranged in call number order.
+Current issues of many titles are displayed in alphabetical order by title at the end of the journal section.

 To find an article's full text for which you already have a citation (from a bibliography, for example, or from a professor)

 1. Simply follow step 2 above: search the journal title in the Library catalogue.
 If the journal is available online, a separate record will appear.
-Holdings information for e-journals appears after clicking the "Find it @ McGill" button.
+Holdings information for e-journals appears after clicking the "Find Full Text" button.

-2. McGill Library's Citation Linker will locate an online copy if available.
-Google Scholar can work too.
+2. Google Scholar can help locate an online copy if available.

 A complete article citation includes: